kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Exploring the Package

-Uqbar packages come in one of two structures (Todo: pending changes proposed by Nick).
-The `uqdev new` command creates the simpler of the two: a single process (TODO: why is it simpler?
-Advantages—I want some quick, clear explantions of why things are set up the way they are).
+Uqbar packages are sets of one or more Uqbar [processes](../processes.md).
+An Uqbar package is represented in Unix as a directory that has a `pkg/` directory within.
+Each process within the package is its own directory.
+By default, the `uqdev new` command creates a simple, one-process package.
+Other templates, including a Python template and a UI-enabled template can be used by passing different flags to `uqdev new` (see `uqdev new --help` above).
-The template contains:
+The default template looks like:

 ```bash
 $ ls my_chat_app/*